Billie Eilish: Early life

 Billie Eilish Pirate Baird O'Connell was born in Los Angeles, California, on December 18, 2001.
 She is the daughter of actress and teacher Maggie Baird and actor Patrick O'Connell, both of whom are also musicians and work on Eilish's tours.
 Eilish is of Irish and Scottish descent.
-She was conceived via in vitro fertilization.
-Her middle name, Eilish, was originally meant to be her first name, while Pirate was to be her middle name.
-She was raised in the Highland Park neighborhood of Los Angeles.
+Her middle name, Eilish, was chosen by her parents while watching a documentary about Irish conjoined twins Katie and Eilish Holton and was originally meant to be her first name, while Pirate was to have been her middle name.
+After her grandfather William Baird died while her mother was pregnant, her parents decided to name her Billie, after him.
+She grew up in Los Angeles's Highland Park neighborhood.

-Eilish and her brother Finneas were homeschooled by Baird, a decision their parents made to spend time with them and give them the freedom to pursue their interests.
+Eilish and her older brother Finneas were homeschooled by Baird, a decision their parents made to spend time with them and give them the freedom to pursue their interests.
 Baird taught Eilish and Finneas the basics of songwriting.
 Eilish said her brother and mother inspired her to get into music.
 Their parents encouraged the siblings to express themselves and explore whatever they wanted, including art, dancing, and acting.

-Eilish also performed at talent shows and joined the Los Angeles Children's Chorus at age eight.
-At age six, she started playing the ukulele.
+Eilish started playing the ukulele at age six.
+She performed at talent shows and joined the Los Angeles Children's Chorus at age eight.
 She wrote her first "real" song at age 11 for her mother's songwriting class.
-The song is about the zombie apocalypse, inspired by the television series The Walking Dead from which she took script lines and episode titles for the song.
-Eilish had gone on some acting auditions, which she disliked; however, she enjoyed recording background dialogue for crowd scenes and worked on the films Diary of a Wimpy Kid, Ramona and Beezus, and the X-Men series.
-Eilish also took dance classes until 2016, when a growth plate injury put an end to her dancing career and she turned her focus toward recording music.
+The song is about the zombie apocalypse, inspired by the television series The Walking Dead, from which she took script lines and episode titles.
+Eilish took some acting auditions, which she disliked, but she enjoyed recording background dialogue for crowd scenes and worked on the films Diary of a Wimpy Kid, Ramona and Beezus, and the X-Men series.
+Eilish also took dance classes until 2016, when a growth plate injury ended her dance career and she focused on recording music.